 - an extension point for the root template declared in plug-in

-- an extension for classes from package
+a - an extension for classes from package

-- an extension for classes from package
+bdeclared in plug-inb - an extension for classes from package

-declared in plug-inc
+cdeclared in plug-inc

 It would work but it is quite tedious: tons of XML and lots of plumbing code; not manageable if you have several templates to override.